 Surgery For RSI (A last resort)

 Depending on the severity of the injury and your response to conservative treatment, your doctor may recommend surgery as a last resort.
 Surgery is usually recommended to treat very specific problems with the tendons or nerves.
 For more information speak with your GP.
+There are the car accident claims that you can have a look at to know more regarding the legal aid for injuries.

 If you are experiencing pain that you think may be RSI book in for an appointment or give us a call for a chat.